Surgical Gloves: Why Switching to Latex-Free Options is so Important

 surgical gloves

-Latex gloves are the most commonly used type of gloves across healthcare facilities in Europe.
-But why is it so?
-History.
+Latex gloves are the most used type of gloves across healthcare facilities in Europe.
 Many surgeons associate them with high performance, elasticity and comfort levels, in contrast with first-generation synthetic gloves of the early 80s.
-Also, purchasing departments of healthcare facilities are cost-driven, and since latex gloves are cheaper than synthetic alternatives, they are preferred.
-So it would seem latex is the best option for all stakeholders.
-Then what’s the problem here?
-On the surface, latex may seem like a logical choice.
-However, there are multiple reasons this decision is problematic for healthcare facilities.
-Here are two main issues to consider:
+Further, healthcare facility purchasing departments are cost-driven, and since latex gloves are cheaper than synthetic alternatives, they are preferred.

 The status quo, latex allergies and COVID-19

 Operating theatre staff work hard to meet and/or exceed patients’ needs.
-However, this objective exists in a reality characterised by personnel shortage that worsened due to the COVID-19 pandemic.
+However, this objective exists in a reality characterised by a personnel shortage that worsened due to the COVID-19 pandemic.
 During the pandemic, 21 per cent—now 18 per cent—of persons needing care in the European Union could not access medical examinations or receive treatment because clinical teams were overstretched, and triaging prioritised certain care services (van Ginneken, Siciliani, Reed, Tille, & Zapata, 2022).
-And this phenomenon does not seem to have an end in the short term.
-According to the latest McKinsey survey, for example, 29 per cent of responding registered nurses (RNs) in the United States indicated they were likely to leave their current role in direct patient care.
-Many respondents have also noted their intention to leave the workforce entirely (Berlin, Lapointe, & Murphy, 2022).

 Hidden costs of continued latex use

 With the onset of COVID-19, healthcare facilities have been spending more.
 Expenditures increased by around 33 per cent, compared with pre-pandemic levels (Kaufman, 2022).
 That, paired with tight budgets, has been a driver for facilities to opt for the ‘latex-safe approach’, which involves using hypoallergenic low-powdered and powder-free latex gloves.
 However, eliminating the cornstarch powder only removes the carrier and not the actual source of the allergen.
 How then could this be the true cost-saving approach?
-The answer is that it can’t.
-Although synthetic gloves are more expensive, this is a short-term higher cost because the long-term benefits outweigh initial spending.
-In fact, as confirmed by literature, resulting expenditures are lower than the amount needed to cover healthcare workers’ compensation claims for latex-related disability, as well as delayed surgeries.

 To contextualise this issue, if only 1.07 per cent of healthcare workers become fully disabled, or 1.88 per cent become partially disabled, the potential hidden costs nullify the benefit of the lower-priced latex gloves.